SamirTalwar/smoke/README.md

 We quickly found we had another problem: it was taking a lot of developer time to decide whether we should bring in the furballs for real-life interviews.
 So one night, while more than a little tipsy, I wrote *Smoke*.

-We let our interview candidates write code in whatever they like: Java, C#, Python, Ruby&hellip; I needed a test framework that could handle any language under the sun.
-At first, I thought about ways to crowbar RSpec into running application tests.
+We let our interview candidates write code in whatever they like: Java, C#, Python, Ruby… I needed a test framework that could handle any language under the sun.
+At first, I thought about ways to crowbar RSpec into running tests for applications in any and all languages.
 This was a stupid idea.
-Eventually I decided the only thing every language has in common is the command-line: every language can pretty easily support standard input and output (with the obvious exception of Java, which makes everything difficult).
+Eventually I decided the only thing every language has in common is the command line: every language can pretty easily support standard input and output (with the obvious exception of Java, which makes everything difficult).

 I have to stress that this is not a replacement for looking over people's code.
-I've put people through that failed every one of my test cases because they understood the problem and mostly solved it.
+I've invited people for further interview even when failed every one of my test cases, because they understood the problem and mostly solved it.
 Similarly, someone that passes every case but writes Python like people wrote C in the 80s makes me very sad, despite all the green output from Smoke.

 ## Contributing